akern40/ndarray-design/README.md

 As we get a solid idea of some fundamentals for `ndarray`'s design, I'll call them out like this:
 > [!TIP]
 > `ndarray` should have some concept of an "owning" structure and some concept of a "referencing" structure.
-The referencing structure should carry information about the lifetime and mutability of the data.

 There's another idea we want to borrow from the `Vec`/`[T]` duo: [`Deref` implementations](https://doc.rust-lang.org/beta/book/ch15-02-deref.html).
 The [Array Reference Type RFC](https://github.com/rust-ndarray/ndarray/issues/879) on GitHub[^4] by Jim Turner makes several good arguments that `ndarray`'s owning data type should implement `Deref` with the referencing type as its target.